Finding a Passion for Reading

 This post contains references to products from one or more of our advertisers.
 We may receive compensation when you click on links to those products.
 Terms apply to the offers listed on this page.
 For an explanation of our Advertising Policy, visit this page.

 Finding a love to read can really help to expand your mind.
-Not everyone has such a passion, but it's something that can be learned.
+Not everyone has such a passion, but it is something that can be learned.

-I haven’t always been a huge fan of reading.
-It’s not like I read hundreds of books when I was younger.
+I have not always been a huge fan of reading.
+It is not like I read hundreds of books when I was younger.
 There are really three major turning points in my life which I can remember that turned me into the reader that I am today.
 I hope that one day I can turn the love for reading that I have over to my kids.

 The first memory that really stands out in my mind is when I found a book that I really enjoyed reading: The Firm by John Grisham.
 At the time, I was probably about 14, and I remember distinctly being engrossed by this book about a lawyer working towards the truth and lots of money (trying not to spoil anything here).